ucsf-wynton/wynton-website-hpc/README.md

 ## Technical details

-This website is built upon [Jekyll](https://jekyllrb.com/), where content is mostly written in [Markdown](https://en.wikipedia.org/wiki/Markdown) and rendered by Jejyll into HTML.
-The user interface and its style is mainly handled by JavaScript and CSS.
+This website is built upon [Jekyll](https://jekyllrb.com/), where content is mostly written in [Markdown](https://en.wikipedia.org/wiki/Markdown) and rendered by Jekyll into HTML.
+The user interface and its style is handled mainly by JavaScript and CSS.

 To launch a localhost instance of the website, do: